pootsbook/crossingtherubicon/_posts/2021-01-24-what-is-a-changeset.md

 title: What is a Changeset?
 ---

 Ecto, the Elixir package for interacting with data stores, introduces something called a changeset.
 A changeset is nothing other than a set of changes.
-In the context of Ecto, a set of changes that is intended to be committed to the data store.
+In the context of Ecto, a set of changes to be committed to the data store.

 Yesterday I looked at the Ecto Changeset lifecycle from a very crude angle and now I’d like to dive a little deeper into precisely what an `Ecto.Changeset` is and does.